 Right, now that you're dressed appropriately, leave the car keys at home and use public transport.
 Unless you happen to work in the city, many of us don’t use public transport on a regular basis.
 We are certainly a nation of drivers, so because today is all about doing something different, let’s dust off our Opal cards.
 Download apps such as “Next There”, “Trip Go”, “Citymapper” or “Moovit” all of which will help you plan your timetables and modes of transport.

 So many of us plan holidays overseas to immerse ourselves in the culture and history of another country without really ever knowing our own.
 It sounds so obvious but visiting all those tourist places or stopping to read the historic signs or taking the brown tourist paths of the highway is the best way to get to find out more about who we are and where we have come from.

-I love the idea of island hoping around Sydney Harbour.
-Visiting Goat island is on the top of my to do list.
+I love the idea of island hopping around Sydney Harbour.
+Visiting Goat island is on the top of my to-do list.
 Have you eaten at the café on Garden Island?
 Walked around the track at Berry Island or even knew you can book a room on Cockatoo Island?

 Self-guided Walking tours are a great way to see the little things you can so easily miss.
 I can highly recommend downloading the following apps:

 - NPWS (National Parks Wildlife Service) Self-Guided Tours

 - MAAS PHM Walks